RichardKelley/richardkelley.github.io/data.md

 ## Data

 Sharing data is fundamental to the robotics community.
-As I collect data for the MKZ, I'll put links to it here.
+As I collect data for our self-driving Lincoln MKZ, I'll put links to it here.

 ### <a name="snow-velodyne"></a> Lidar in Snow